Royal Caribbean still plans to stop in Labadee, Haiti

 Don't be scared of the zip line

-The star attraction at Labadee is the Dragon's Breath zip line, which is a 2,800 foot zip line over the ocean that takes guests across the span of Labadee.
+The star attraction at Labadee is the Dragon's Breath zip line, which is a 2,800-foot zip line over the ocean that takes guests across the span of Labadee.

-Weather permitting, you will have the choice of a traditional zip line ride down, or a head first Furious Flyer zipline.
+Weather permitting, you will have the choice of a traditional zip line ride down, or a head-first Furious Flyer zipline.

-Do go to suites only beach
+Do go to the suites only beach

 If you have a Grand Suite or better while on your ship, you absolutely want to plan your day around spending time at the suites-only area known as Barefoot Beach.

-It is located on the south side of the island and is a relatively smaller beach, compared to Adrenaline Beach and is more of a cove in shape.
+It is located on the south side of the island and is a relatively smaller beach compared to Adrenaline Beach, and is more of a cove in shape.

 Crowds on Barefoot Beach are not as prevalent as other areas of Labadee due to its exclusivity.